tomiGoljevscek/Oxide.Docs/source/includes/rust_functions.md

 We need an example here
 ```

+Sends a chat message to specified player.
+The optional userid argument is used for the avatar in the chat, with 0 the default and Rust logo.

 **Usage:** `rust.SendChatMessage(player, name, message, userid)`

-Sends a message to specified player.
-The optional userid argument is used for the avatar in the chat, with 0 the default and Rust logo.

 ## QuoteSafe